 After all, what fun is it to hone a skill that you can never use to help you?

-I hope you found this guide helpful and if you would like to learn more about the craft of lock picking, consider checking out my beginner's guide to lock picking and my growing collection of guides at the academy.
+I hope you found this guide helpful, and if you would like to learn more about the craft of lock picking, consider my growing collection of guides at the academy.